4th US-CEE Connection Weekend

 My participation and expert contribution to the substantive content of this event were made possible thanks to the generous support of the Polish National Science Center (NCN) scientific grant “Preludium” No. 2018/29/N/HS5/02977.

-Director of the CUA-UJ American Law Program, attorney at law
+Director of the UJ-CUA Programs in American Law

 Director of the CUA-UJ American Law Program, Ph.D. in law (diploma with distinction), assistant at the Chair of Civil Law UJ, attorney at law, court expert in American inheritance law.